 Holly Hess Groos.
 Ms. Groos joined our Board in May 2021.
-Ms. Groos currently serves as an external advisor for the Performance Improvement and Telecommunications practice of Bain & Company, and has served in that position since April 2020.
-From 1990 to March 2020, Ms. Groos served in senior financial roles within Verizon, including Senior Vice President of Business Excellence and Zero Based Budgeting of Verizon from 2018 to March 2020, Senior Vice President and Chief Financial Officer of Verizon Media (AOL and Yahoo!) from 2015 to 2018, Senior Vice President and Chief Financial Officer of Verizon Wireless from 2013 to 2015, and Senior Vice President positions as head of Operational Excellence, head of Internal Audit and Treasurer.
-Ms. Groos currently serves on the Board of Directors for the Council for Economic Education, the mission of which is to provide financial literacy and education to students.
-Mr. Groos received a Bachelor of Science (Business Administration/Accounting) from Miami University of Ohio and is a certified public accountant.
+Ms. Groos currently serves as an external advisor for the Performance Improvement and Telecommunications practices of Bain & Company, and she has served in that position since April 2020.
+Prior to joining Bain & Company, from 1990 to March 2020, Ms. Groos held a variety of senior strategic roles at Verizon before retiring.
+Most recently, she led and accelerated Verizon's \$10BB Business Excellence cash cost reduction initiative by identifying areas to become more efficient and effective, including leveraging opportunities for scale, driving process improvement initiatives and implementing best practices.
+Her career at Verizon also included serving as Treasurer of Verizon, Chief Financial Officer of Verizon Media (AOL and Yahoo!), Chief Financial Officer of Verizon Wireless and head of Internal Audit for Verizon.
+She also created and ran an Operational Excellence organization, Verizon Lean Six Sigma, to implement process improvement, transform cost structure and redefine standards of operational excellence.
+Ms. Groos currently serves on the Board of Directors for the Council for Economic Education and Guiding Eyes for the Blind.
+Mr. Groos holds a Bachelor of Science degree in Business Administration from Miami University of Ohio, with a Major in Accounting.
+She is a Certified Public Accountant in the State of Ohio.
+She is also a Lean Six Sigma blackbelt.